iStudy for Success!

 - Demonstrate understanding of basic feedback techniques a tutor should use in any peer tutoring situation.

-Read the information about peer tutoring in this tutorial that has been divided into several sections.
+Information about peer tutoring in this tutorial is divided into several sections.
 The recommended sequence is as follows:

 - Establishing the environment